MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-scan-failures.md

 ### Determine the port settings used by WSUS and the software update point

 Port settings are configured when the software update point site system role is created.
 These port settings must be the same as the port settings that are used by the WSUS website.
-Otherwise, WSUS Synchronization Manager will not connect to the WSUS computer that is running on the software update point to request synchronization.
-The following procedures provide information about how to verify the port settings that are used by WSUS and the software update point.
+Otherwise, WSUS Synchronization Manager won't connect to the WSUS computer that's running on the software update point to request synchronization.
+The following procedures show how to verify the port settings that are used by WSUS and the software update point.

 #### Determine the WSUS port settings in IIS 6.0